ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## serverTimeZone

 Returns the default timezone of the server, i.e. the value of setting [timezone](../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-timezone).
 If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
-Otherwise it produces a constant value.
+Otherwise, it produces a constant value.

 **Syntax**

 ``` sql
 serverTimeZone()
 ```

-Alias: `ServerTimezone`, `servertimezone`.

 **Returned value**